-In the realm of Canadian pianists, James Parker, quite simply, is among the best known.
-Accomplished, versatile, brilliant, are descriptors all frequently linked to this most sought after artist.
+In the realm of Canadian pianists, James Parker, quite simply, is among the best.
+Accomplished, versatile, and brilliant are all descriptors frequently linked to this sought after artist.

 Mr. Parker’s achievements are both lengthy and impressive.
-James’ musical roots can be traced to the Vancouver Academy of Music and University of British Columbia where he studied with Kum Sing Lee, and then went on to complete his Masters and Doctoral with Adele Marcus at The Juilliard School.
-Dr. Parker continues the teaching tradition as the Rupert E. Edwards Chair in Piano Performance on the music faculty at the University of Toronto.
+James’ musical roots can be traced to the Vancouver Academy of Music and University of British Columbia where he studied with Kum Sing Lee.
+He then went on to complete his Masters and Doctorate with Adele Marcus at The Juilliard School.
+Dr. Parker continues the teaching tradition as the Rupert E. Edwards Chair in Piano Performance in the University of Toronto Faculty of Music.

-Awards came early and often.
+Awards came early and often to Mr. Parker.
 Beginning in 1984 with a first prize at the Eckhardt-Gramatte Competition, James served notice that he was a rising star.
 The CBC competition concurred, selecting him winner of the 25th National Competition for Young Performers.
 The Virginia P. Moore Award as the most promising young classical artist soon followed, further solidifying Parker’s place as one of Canada’s best.

 On-air programs have repeatedly sought out his performances.
-Mr. Parker has made frequent appearances on CBC, and performances on Bravo!, the CanWest Global Network, MuchMusic and a myriad of stations across the globe.
+Mr. Parker has made frequent appearances on CBC, Bravo!, the CanWest Global Network, MuchMusic and a myriad of stations across the globe.